MEMBERS SIGN IN | REGISTER | ADVERTISE | CONTACT 54267 members

-If + past perfect + would have + past participle
+If + past perfect + would have + verb 3 (past participle)

-We use the third conditional to imagine a different past.
+We use third conditional to Imagine a different past.

-If I had done my homework, my teacher wouldn't have shouted at me.
+If I’d done my homework, my teacher wouldn’t have shouted at me.

-(In reality, I didn't do my homework, and my teacher shouted at me.
-So we are imagining a different past)
+In reality I didn’t do my homework and my teacher shouted at me

 She would have passed her exam if she had studied more.

-(In reality she didn't study enough, and so she didn't pass her exam.
-So we are imagining a different past)
+In reality she didn’t study enough and so she didn’t pass her exam

 If they'd come earlier, they could have got a seat.